joenilKK/crawlee-crawler/README.md

 4. **Memory issues**: Reduce `maxRequestsPerCrawl` for large websites

 ### Debugging

+#### Local Development
-- Set `headless: false` to see the browser in action
+- Set `headless: false` in `src/config/local-config.js` to see the browser in action
+- Reduce `maxRequestsPerCrawl` to test with fewer pages
-- Check the logs for detailed error messages
+- Check console logs for detailed error messages
 - Use browser dev tools to verify selectors

+#### Apify Environment
+- Use the Apify Console logs to debug issues
+- Set headless to false temporarily for debugging (if needed)
+- Use the dataset preview to check extracted data

+### Environment Detection
+The crawler automatically detects the environment:
+- **Local**: Uses `src/config/local-config.js` for configuration
+- **Apify**: Uses Actor input from Apify platform

+### Development Workflow
+1. **Local Testing**: Configure and test locally with `npm run dev`
+2. **Deploy to Apify**: Push to Apify when local testing is successful
+3. **Production**: Use Apify Actor input schema for production runs

 ## License